MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office-2010-end-support-roadmap.md

 - Cloud infrastructure, including existing Office 365 (or Microsoft 365) capabilities, user licensing, and identity.

 Your assessment of these components will influence how you want to upgrade.
-For more information, see [Assess your environment and requirements for deploying Office 365 ProPlus](assess-office-365-proplus.md).
+For more information, see [Assess your environment and requirements for deploying Microsoft 365 Apps](assess-office-365-proplus.md).

 ## Review new Group Policy settings